jakobzhao/geog328/README.md

 | Lab Assignments       | 40%  |
 | Final Project         | 20%  |

-> The item `participation` includes your participation in the class (e.g., self-introduction, answer questions in class, etc.) and/or your response on GitHub issues (ask questions via GitHub issue, and help your classmates using the GitHub issues function).

 ## 🛠️ Troubleshooting

 - Problems with labs and quizzes: visit the office hours of your TA.